angelol/lgtm/prd.md

 10. As a CLI user, I want a beautiful and intuitive interface that doesn't compromise on functionality, so I can enjoy using the tool daily.
 11. As a reviewer, I want the option to seamlessly transition to the browser when needed, so I can access GitHub's full interface for complex reviews.

+## Technology Stack

+### Implementation Language
+LGTM will be implemented using **TypeScript** with Node.js as the runtime environment.
+This choice was made for the following reasons:

+1. **Type Safety**: TypeScript's static typing helps prevent bugs when working with GitHub's complex API responses and data structures.

+2. **Developer Experience**: Strong IDE support with autocompletion and IntelliSense makes development faster and reduces errors.

+3. **Code Maintainability**: Types serve as documentation and make refactoring safer as the codebase grows.

+4. **Rich Ecosystem**: The Node.js/TypeScript ecosystem has excellent libraries for building beautiful terminal UIs, including:
+   - Inquirer.js for interactive prompts
+   - Chalk/Colorette for terminal colors
+   - Ink for React-style terminal interfaces
+   - Boxen, cli-table3, and other formatting utilities
+   - Octokit.js for GitHub API integration

+5. **Cross-Platform Compatibility**: Works consistently across macOS, Linux, and Windows.

+6. **Modern JavaScript**: Access to the latest JavaScript features while maintaining backward compatibility.

+7. **Error Prevention**: Catches common errors at compile-time rather than runtime, essential for a tool users will rely on daily.

+### Key Libraries and Dependencies
+- **Octokit.js**: For GitHub API integration
+- **Commander.js**: For command line argument parsing
+- **Inquirer.js**: For interactive prompts
+- **Chalk/Colorette**: For colorized terminal output
+- **Boxen**: For creating boxes in the terminal
+- **Open**: For browser integration
+- **Keytar**: For secure credential storage
+- **Configstore**: For configuration management
+- **Marked-terminal**: For rendering markdown in the terminal
+- **Diff2html**: For syntax-highlighted diff display

 ## Requirements

 ### Functional Requirements